 DIRECTING ACTORS WHO AREN'T JOKE TELLERS

 While Gene Wilder had a natural ability to turn a phrase, you may find that actors on your film need some oomph.
-Just before you go to mark up your script and turn into a shot list, go line by and line and mark up the jokes.
+Just before you go to mark up your script and turn it into a shot list, go line by and line and mark up the jokes.
 Highlight the set ups and the punchlines right after.

 Knowing these beats before you get to set will lend your project playfulness and ensure the screenwriter's dialogue is full realized.